 Course extensions, incompletes and continued coursework

-If a student will not be able to complete a course on time, the student must submit a request one week before the end of the semester for an extension.
-For courses in SPI, the request must be made 1 week before the August or January deadline.
-If the request is granted the student will receive an “I” (incomplete) for the course which will later be replaced by a final grade when the work has been turned in on the agreed upon date (please note that nothing will be retained on the student’s permanent record noting that the course was completed after the initial deadline).
+If a student will not be able to complete a course on time, the student must submit a request one week before the end of the semester or, in the case of SPI or other non-traditional graduate classes, one week before all coursework is due.
+If the request is granted the student will receive an “I” (incomplete) for the course which will later be replaced by a final grade when the work has been turned in on the agreed upon date (nothing will be retained on the student’s permanent record noting that the course was completed after the initial deadline).
 If the request for an extension is denied, the student will receive a grade for the work that has been completed up until the time the course was expected to have been completed.
-If no work has been submitted, the final grade will be an F (or W under certain circumstances).
+If no work or not enough work to pass the class has been submitted, the final grade will be an F (or W under unusual circumstances and with the approval of the Program Director).

 Extensions will be given only for legitimate and unusual situations.
 Extensions are contracted by the student with the program for up to a maximum of 6 months after the deadline for the course work.

 PLEASE NOTE: If the outstanding course work is received within the first 6 weeks of the extension, no grade reduction will be imposed; after 6 weeks, unless special arrangements have been agreed upon, any outstanding coursework will be reduced by ½ letter grade.
-If the extension deadline is not met, the student will receive a final grade for the work completed.
+If the extension deadline is not met, the instructor will submit the final grade based on what has been received to date.

-Faculty are expected to turn in grades and give feedback to the student within a month after the work has been completed – if this will not be possible they will let the student and the Academic Program Coordinator when to expect the grade and feedback.
+For all summer coursework and in cases where students receive extensions for fall and spring courses, instructors are expected to do everything possible to turn in grades 1 month after all coursework has been submitted to them – if this will not be possible they will let the student know (and the Academic Program Coordinator) when to expect the grade and feedback.

-Before registering a student the Academic Program Coordinator will check to see whether the student has any “I’s”.
-If so the student will need to get their advisor’s approval before being allowed to register for additional classes.
-This will provide an opportunity to discuss their plans for completion of outstanding work.
-Also, as the deadline for an Incomplete approaches, the Academic Program Coordinator will inform the student of the upcoming deadline.
-A student may not register for more than 9 credit hours in the fall and spring terms if they have 2 or more Incompletes.
+If a student has outstanding coursework this may impact his/her registration in future terms.
+Prior to registering a student the CJP Academic Program Coordinator may check to see whether the student has any outstanding coursework.
+If so, the student may be asked to get special permission from their advisor before being allowed to register for additional classes.
+This will provide an opportunity to discuss their plans for completion of outstanding coursework.
+Also, as the deadline for an Incomplete approaches, the CJP Academic Program Coordinator will inform the student, with a copy to the instructor, of the upcoming deadline and of the consequences if work is not completed.

 Courses for reduced credit hours